lintnet/lintnet.github.io/docs/install.md

 # Install

 lintnet is a single binary written in [Go](https://go.dev/).
-So you only need to install an execurable file into `$PATH`.
+So you only need to install an executable file into `$PATH`.

 1. [Homebrew](https://brew.sh/)